Parenthood (film): Critical reception

-The film received critical acclaim.
-On review aggregator Rotten Tomatoes, the film holds a "Certified Fresh" approval rating of 92% based on 59 reviews, with an average score of 7.50/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 92% based on 60 reviews, with an average score of 7.50/10.
 The website's critical consensus reads: "Bolstered by a delightful cast, Parenthood is a funny and thoughtfully crafted look at the best and worst moments of family life that resonates broadly".
-On Metacritic, the film received a score of 82 based on 17 reviews, indicating "universal acclaim".
+On Metacritic, the film received a score of 82 based on 17 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "A" on an A+ to F scale.